borgbackup/borg/docs/usage.rst

     # Do a dry-run without actually deleting anything.
     $ borg prune --dry-run --keep-daily=7 --keep-weekly=4 /path/to/repo

-    # Same as above but only apply to archive names starting with "foo":
+    # Same as above but only apply to archive names starting with the hostname
+    # of the machine followed by a "-" character:
-    $ borg prune --keep-daily=7 --keep-weekly=4 --prefix=foo /path/to/repo
+    $ borg prune --keep-daily=7 --keep-weekly=4 --prefix='{hostname}-' /path/to/repo

     # Keep 7 end of day, 4 additional end of week archives,
     # and an end of month archive for every month: